dtoast/Sound/README.md

 #Disclaimer
 --------
-Many of these features are inspiried from tastybot.
+Many of these features are inspiried from the great tastybot.